widowmaker110/former2Helper/README.md

     pip install -r requirements.txt

 Following the same steps as Former2, you'll need Access and Secret Key from an IAM user.
 Read-only to the Lambda functions will suffice.
+You will need write permissions to a S3 bucket if you're migrating Lambdas.

 You *may* need to run the configure command in your terminal before running.
 More info [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html)